Connecting Stochastic Optimal Control and Reinforcement Learning

-To show how the stochastic control problem can be interpreted as a reinforcement learning environment we use for simplicity the corresponding time-discretized formulation.
+To show how the stochastic control problem can be interpreted as a reinforcement learning environment we consider for simplicity its corresponding time-discretized formulation.
 For the time-discretized dynamics of \eqref{eq: controlled sde} we use an Euler-Maruyama discretization of the SDE see e.g. \cite{Higham2001}

 where $s_t$ represents the time evolution of the controlled dynamics for a time step $\Delta t$.
-The term $\sqrt{\Delta t} \, \eta_{t+1}$ is the so-called brownian increment, where $\eta_{t+1} \sim \mathcal{N}(0,1)$ is a random number from a normal distribution.
+The term $\sqrt{\Delta t} \, \eta_{t+1}$ is the so-called Brownian increment where $\eta_{t+1} \sim \mathcal{N}(0,1)$ is a random number from a normal distribution.
 The time-discretized objective function is given by

-The \textit{state space} consists of all possible states $s \in \mathbb{R}^d$ in the domain and therefore is infinite and continuous, $\mathcal{S} = \mathbb{R}^d$.
-The \textit{action space} is given by the co-domain of the SOC control, i.e. $\mathcal{A} = \mathbb{R}^d$.
-Also recall that the set of decision epochs $\mathbb{T}$ is now also a discrete set.
-Due to the ergodicity of the control process $\mathbb{T}$ is finite.
-To get a better understanding of the considered policy let us first have a look at the control used \eqref{eq:soc_dis_dynamics}.
-The main idea to turn the SOC problem into an optimization problem is to use a Galerkin projection into a space of weighted ansatz functions.
+The \textit{state space} consists of all possible states $s \in \mathbb{R}^d$ in the domain and is therefore infinite and continuous, $\mathcal{S} = \mathbb{R}^d$.
+The \textit{action space} is given by the space of the SOC controls i.e. $\mathcal{A} = \mathbb{R}^d$.
+Recall that the set of decision epochs $\mathbb{T}$ is a discrete set.
+As for the uncontrolled process we assume that the stopping time for the controlled process $T_u$ is a.s. finite and hence for any trajectory, the set of decision epochs $\mathbb{T}$ is finite. \\

+To get a better understanding of the policy under consideration let us first have a look at the control used in \eqref{eq:soc_dis_dynamics}.
+The main idea to turn the SOC problem into an optimization problem is to use a Galerkin projection into a space of weighted approach functions.
 This was first proposed in the literature by \cite{Hartmann2012}.
-We are going to denote the approximation with $\texttt{u}_\theta$ and it is given by
+We will denote the approximation by $\texttt{u}_\theta$ and it is given by

-where $b(x)$ are some ansatz functions like radial basis functions, polynomials and even neural nets are possible and $\theta $ it the weight vector.
-Independently of the choice of ansatz functions the resulting control is still deterministic.
-Due to the deterministic control the resulting policy is also deterministic and the optimization will be over the weights of the ansatz function.
+where $b(x)$ are some approximation functions such as radial basis functions, polynomials and $\theta $ is the weight vector.
+It is also possible to approximate the control with nonlinear function approximations such as neural networks; see, e.g., \cite{RiberaQuerRichter2022}.
+Regardless of the choice of approximation functions the resulting control is still deterministic which is usually called feedback form control in the optimal control literature.
+Due to the deterministic control the resulting policy is deterministic and the optimization will be over the weights of the ansatz function. \\